 - d) In general, ensure that the internal control policies and systems established are applied effectively in practice. - 2.
-With regard to the external auditor: - a) In the event that the external auditor resigns, examine the circumstances which caused said resignation. - b) Ensure that the remuneration paid to the external auditor for its work does not compromise the quality of the work or the auditor's independence. - c) Insist that the company file through the CNMV when there is a change of auditor, along with a statement on any differences that arose with the outgoing auditor and, if applicable, the contents thereof. - d) Ensure that the external auditor holds an annual meeting with the board of directors in plenary session in order to make a report regarding the tasks accomplished and regarding the development of its accounting and risks faced by the company. - e) Ensure that the company and the external auditor comply with applicable rules regarding the rendering of services other than auditing, proportional limits on the auditor's billing, and all other rules regarding the auditor's independence.
+With regard to the external auditor: - a) In the event that the external auditor resigns, examine the circumstances which caused said resignation. - b) Ensure that the remuneration paid to the external auditor for its work does not compromise the quality of the work or the auditor's independence. - c) Insist that the company file through the CNMV when there is a change of auditor, along with a statement on any differences that arose with the outgoing auditor and, if applicable, the contents thereof. - d) Ensure that the external auditor holds an annual meeting with the board of directors in plenary session in order to make a report regarding the tasks accomplished and regarding the development of its accounting and risks faced by the company. - Complies [ X ] Complies partially [ ] Explanation [ ]

-43. That the audit committee may require the presence of any employee or manager of the company, even without the presence of any other member of management.
+That the audit committee may require the presence of any employee or manager of the company, even without the presence of any other member of management.